awsdocs/aws-greengrass-developer-guide/doc_source/connectors-console.md

    This enables devices to automatically acquire connectivity information for the core, such as IP address, DNS, and port number\.
 Automatic detection is recommended, but AWS IoT Greengrass also supports manually specified endpoints\.
 You're only prompted for the discovery method the first time that the group is deployed\.
 ![\[The Configure how devices discover your core page with Automatic detection highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-discovery.png)
 **Note**
-If prompted, grant permission to create the AWS IoT Greengrass service role on your behalf, which allows AWS IoT Greengrass to access other AWS services\.
-You need to do this only one time per account\.
+If prompted, grant permission to create the [AWS IoT Greengrass service role](service-role.md) on your behalf\.
+This role allows AWS IoT Greengrass to access your resources in AWS services\.
+You need to do this only one time for your AWS account \(per AWS Region\)\.

    The **Deployments** page shows the deployment timestamp, version ID, and status\.
 When completed, the deployment should show a **Successfully completed** status\.